BehshadBabai/Jammming/README.md

 ## Project Status
-Project is: In Progress
+Project is: Complete

 ## Room for Improvement
--
+- Adding a loading screen while playlist is saving and displaying a message when the playlist is saved to show that the process was successful.

 ## Acknowledgements
-- Many thanks to codecademy for including idea for this project on their full-stack development path
+- Many thanks to Codecademy for including idea for this project on their full-stack development path

 ## Contact